Frequency Chirping of Energetic-Particle-Driven Geodesic Acoustic Modes in Tokamaks

-Based on these observations, in the following sections we quantitatively investigate the relations among the linear growth rate, the nonlinear saturation level, and the chirping rate, aiming to uncover the fundamental scaling laws that characterize the nonlinear dynamics of EGAMs.
+Based on these observations, in the following sections we quantitatively investigate the relations among the linear growth rate, the nonlinear saturation level, and the chirping rate, with the goal of characterizing the scaling laws governing the nonlinear dynamics of EGAMs.

-\subsubsection{Dependence of Linear Growth Rate and Saturation Level on EP Concentration}
+\subsection{Dependence of Linear Growth Rate and Saturation Level on EP Concentration}